-To do justice about the question "how can that thing play samples anyway", here a small technical explanation:
+So, "how can that thing play samples anyway"?
+Here's a small technical explanation:

 The Speaker still is a piece of mechanics.
 This makes it inert, so only sounds limited to lower frequencies can pass.
-And exactly this is what is taken advantage from.
-Instead of feeding it with its usual frequency spectrum, an essentially higher frequency is being used, and switch it short in this frequency on or off, to get a resolution of 6 bits after all.
+And exactly this is what is taken advantage from - with pulse width modulation.

-Both problems have been resolved later for example with dynamics compression (quiet sections louder), and also better programming, and so only one problem remained: many cheaper PC clones had installed a piezo-beeper, and this one could return higher frequencies, hence the modulation frequency, decidedly better - the inertia of the normal speaker was missing, and a useful playback was almost impossible.
+Both problems have been resolved later for example with dynamics compression (quiet sections louder), and also better programming, and so only one problem remained: many cheaper PC clones and laptops had installed a piezo-beeper, which didn't have the inertia of the PC speaker.
+Hence, the pulse width modulation doesn't work with it, and you either heard whistling or very distorted sounds.